Ebisu-cmd/portfolio-website/README.md

 # Build-Status
 List of things I want to add/consider:
 * More mobile-friendly
+* Add functionality to my form in contact page
 * Clean up Code/Comments
 * Advanced animations for nav bar
 * More animations for graphic in the about page